Recorded Webinars and Frequently Asked Questions (FAQs)

 Convocation is a high-energy concert with welcome remarks from senior leadership and student performances.
 Convocation is held each year during fall orientation only.
 It is livestreamed and recorded for anyone unable to attend.

-What is the Black Scholars Initiative (BSI), and will it offer family sessions?
+What are pre-arrival programs and will they offer family sessions?

 Is there parking during orientation week?